slint-ui/slint/README.md

 We have a few tools to help with the development of .slint files:
  - A [**LSP Server**](./tools/lsp) that adds features like auto-complete and live preview of the .slint files to many editors.
- - It is bundled in a [**Visual Studio Code Extension**](./editor/vscode) available from the market place.
+ - It is bundled in a [**Visual Studio Code Extension**](./editors/vscode) available from the market place.
  - A [**slint-viewer**](./tools/viewer) tool which displays the .slint files.
 The `--auto-reload` argument makes it easy to preview your UI while you are working on it (when using the LSP preview is not possible).
  - An [**online editor**](https://slint-ui.com/editor) to try out .slint syntax without installing anything ([sources](./tools/online_editor)).
  - An [**updater**](./tools/syntax_updater) to convert the .slint files from previous versions to newer versions.
  - An experimental [**Figma importer**](./tools/figma_import).

-Please check our [Editor README](./editor/README.md) for tips on how to configure your favorite editor to work well with Slint.
+Please check our [Editors README](./editors/README.md) for tips on how to configure your favorite editor to work well with Slint.

 ## Made with Slint